Drought

 First and foremost earmark 10-14 days of supplement for the period after rain (approx. 100kg/DM/cow); more if severe drought, less if C4 grasses will grow after rain.
 There will be a lot of pasture decay at this time and you need something to keep your cows going and to keep the rotation slow to build up feed supplies.

-Avoid using autumn/winter supplements if at all possible.
+Avoid using autumn/winter supplements if possible.
 Use them only as a last resort after drying-off the entire herd.

 When feeding supplements ensure that stock have enough water as the demand may increase.
 Consider providing water in the yards to reduce the demand on troughs in the paddock after milking.